 Current Management Practices & Policies:

 Currently, restoration decisions are based on findings from ~400 projects identified by experts, citizens, and government studies.
 Restoration efforts can take the form of structural protection, bank stabilization, oyster barrier reefs, ridge restoration, shoreline protection, barrier island restoration, marsh creation, sediment diversion, and hydrological restoration.
 Nearly all of these projects rely on moving or trapping sediment, yet Louisiana has limited supplies of, or access to, usable sediment.
-Thus, it is, imperative to understand the dynamics of delta building to maximize the use of the limited sediment available.
+Thus, it is imperative to understand the dynamics of delta building to maximize the use of the limited sediment available.
 These dynamics are currently studied using spot field measurements and labor-intensive, boat-based surveys.

 Decision Support Tools & Benefits: